phetsims/phet-info/conduct/communication-guidelines.md

 ### Empathy
 Recognize that we all have different stresses at different times, and we all make mistakes.
 ### Respectful Candor
-We should be able to discuss topics in a candid manor, but maintain professionalism and respect.
+We should be able to discuss topics in a candid manner, but maintain professionalism and respect.
 ### Specificity
 When providing critiques we should be specific and clear.
 ### Trust